Winemaker, Paul Beveridge

 Familiar territory, back to Seattle

-In 1986, the couple moved back to Washington State for Lysle to attend medical school at the University of Washington in Seattle.
-Paul continued to practice environmental law, now at Heller Ehrman in Seattle.
+In 1986, Lysle entered medical school at the University of Washington and Paul moved back to Washington State to practice environmental law at Heller Ehrman in Seattle.
 At Heller Ehrman, Paul worked with Ralph Palumbo, who operated a small winery in his garage at home.
 “Like Baker Ferguson, Ralph had an intense schedule but still managed to find time to make wine.
 I figured that if he could make wine while still maintaining the workload of a partner at a large law firm, I could do it as an associate at the same firm.”

 About the same time, Lysle was having second thoughts about a medical career and the years of residency required before she could start a practice: “I had always loved to cook and wondered if I should try working in restaurants before committing to a medical residency.
 So I took a year off and went to work for Tom Douglas at his first restaurant, Café Sport in the Pike Place Market.”
 The year off soon became permanent and Lysle went on to cook with Susan Vanderbeek at Campagne restaurant (also in Seattle’s Pike Place Market).